moorepants/learn-multibody-dynamics/motion.rst

 nonholonomic constraint even though it looks like one.

-So if we can integrate :math:`f_n` with respect to time and we arrive at a function of only the generalized coordinates and time, then we do not have an essential nonholonomic constraint, but a holonomic constraint in disguise.
+So if we can integrate :math:`f_n` with respect to time and we arrive at a function of only the generalized coordinates and time, then we do not have a nonholonomic constraint, but a holonomic constraint in disguise.
 Unfortunately, it is not generally possible to integrate :math:`f_n` so we can check the integrability of :math:`f_n` indirectly.

 If :math:`f_n` of the sleigh was the time derivative of a holonomic constraint :math:`f_h` then it must be able to be expressed in this form: